March 23 Movement: Humanitarian crisis and refugee displacement (2012–2013)

 The humanitarian situation remained dire due to ongoing clashes between FARDC and various armed groups.
 As of late August, tens of thousands were newly displaced, with North and South Kivu provinces accounting for approximately 65% of the 2.6 million internally displaced persons (IDPs) in the DRC.
 By 25 August, over 1 million IDPs were reported in North Kivu, while South Kivu had an estimated 712,000 IDPs as of 31 July.
 The conflict also had profound regional implications, leading to significant refugee flows, with approximately 440,000 Congolese refugees residing in neighboring countries.
 In July 2013, Uganda experienced a notable influx of over 66,000 Congolese refugees, primarily due to intense clashes in Beni Territory.
 Uganda emerged as the largest host for Congolese refugees, accommodating around 150,000 individuals.
 Other neighboring nations, including Burundi, Rwanda, Tanzania, Republic of the Congo, South Sudan, Zambia, Central African Republic, and Angola, also received varying numbers of Congolese refugees.

-Renewed conflict (2022–present)
+Resurgence of insurgency (2017-2022)

+On November 7, 2013, M23 commander Sultani Makenga decided to retreat with hundreds of M23 fighters to Mgahinga National Park in Uganda In 2015, Bertrand Bisimwa emerged as one of the leaders of the new rebel group called M27, which is composed of members of the National Congress for the Defence of the People (CNDP) and M23 defectors.

 In 2017, M23 commander Sultani Makenga and about 100 to 200 of his followers fled from Uganda to resume their insurgency, setting up camp at Mount Mikeno in the border area between Rwanda, Uganda, and the DR Congo.
 However, this splinter group remained largely inactive and did not receive support from the broader M23.
 On 7 November 2021, M23 launched attacks on the FARDC in the villages of Ndiza, Cyanzu, and Runyoni, killing four people.
 These attacks were seen as a response to stalled negotiations with the Congolese government, which had failed to progress.

+Later research organized by the United Nations Security Council suggested that Makenga's return to an insurgency had started a gradual rearmament and restoration of M23, with Bisimwa's "Revolutionary Army of Congo" joining these efforts in late 2021 by reorganizing its remaining fighters and recruiting new ones in cooperation with Makenga.
+The headquarters of the restored M23 is believed to be located at Mount Sabyinyo.